 What to do there: Around the outside of Syntagma Square, there’s plenty to keep you entertained for half a day.
 Such a large number of cafes with outside seating are the perfect place to enjoy a drink, a book, or just watch the world go by!
 It may sound weird, but the square’s metro station is worth a visit too.
 Why on earth is that?!
 Well, when digging the foundations of the station, workers discovered one of the largest archaeological discoveries in Athens!
 So, when walking through the station, some of that is on display!

 Why it’s awesome: Since these two are so close, we’ve put them in together.
 Temple of Hepaesthus is the perfect place to visit before or after a visit to the Ancient Agora.
-Among all the beautiful and fantastically preserved temples in the capital, this one often gets overlooked.
+Among all the beautiful places in Greece, this one often gets overlooked.
 It’s a mystery as to why though, considering this is one of the most complete in the city!
 Head on to the Agora, where minimal restoration has taken place so that you can imagine how the ancient marketplace was in the glory days of Ancient Greece!

 What to do there: As well as visiting the Temple of Hepaesthus, there are a few things to keep you entertained for at least half a day here.
 Another impressive building that has been beautifully preserved is the Stoa of Attalos.
 This building comes from the Hellenistic Period.
 At the Agora, you can learn about how it was important through the eras of not only Ancient Greece but Roman and Byzantine too!